gan-of-culture/get-sauce/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/gan-of-culture/go-hentai-scraper/Go)

 Is a commandline tool to download hentai made in golang by me.
+It was important for me that you don't need to sign in to any site you want to scrape content from.
+Unfortunatly this also means that for somesites it might take longer to download content because the connection will be restricted.
-You can see what site is supported to what extent down below.
+You can see what site is supported to what extent [here](#supported-sites).

 ## Setup guide

+If you don't want to build the app yourself checkout the [releases page](https://github.com/gan-of-culture/go-hentai-scraper/releases).

-You can clone this Repository yourself and download it.
+Otherwise you can clone this Repository yourself and download it.
 Then just do:

 ```bash
 go build